JingchaoZhang/JingchaoZhang.github.io/_posts/2023-09-11-NCCL test on AKS NVmV4 VM.md

 ```bash
 az acr create --resource-group $AKS_RG --name $ACR_NAME --sku Standard
 ```
-Without this step the create AKS cluster with `--attach-acr` will fail.
+Without this step, the follwoing create AKS cluster command with `--attach-acr` will fail.

 ## Create NCCL container (this step needs to be done on a NDmv4 VM, not your local environment)
 Login to ACR